Memory and Persistence¶

 paths are rejected to prevent container path escapes.

-A future FineTuningPipeline protocol would formalize the four stages:
+The FineTuningPipeline protocol formalizes the five stages:

 class FineTuningPipeline(Protocol):